mfelice/imeasure/README.md

 -opt   : Optimise scores at the sentence or corpus level.
 Default is *sent*.
 -v     : Verbose output.
 -vv    : Very verbose output.

+These options can be specified in any order.
+Those within brackets are optional and will take their default values when omitted.

 #Gold standard file format